A creative time-capsule on babies and care-giving in lockdown

-This is a collection of voices on care-giving in lockdown.
-Whether real or imagined.
-Whether self-care, including physical, mental, or emotional health issues; care of babies, children, the elderly; care of plants or pets.
-Whether you take it into the science fiction or fantasy realms – how might aliens, wizards or fairies cope with isolation and social distancing?! … Interpret the remit as creatively as you can – let your imagine run wild, whilst remaining socially distant of course!
+This is a collection of voices on babies and care-giving in lockdown.
+As the original care-giving dynamic, babies are at the core of what we’re about.
+As such, submissions containing babies will be reviewed as a priority.
+Beyond that, we’re interested in self-care, physical, mental, or emotional health issues; care of toddlers, older children, grown-up children, the elderly; care of plants or pets, gardens…you name it!
+The setting must include ‘Lockdown’ in some way.
+You could take a realistic interpretation or soar into the science fiction or fantasy realms.
+How might aliens, wizards or fairies cope with isolation and social distancing?!
+Interpret the remit as creatively as you can!

 If your piece contains babies, it will be given priority.
 This is because we view the parent-baby dynamic as the original care-giving exchange and we are excited to see how this is captured in your writing.